LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Experiments

-\para{Effects on different types of missing data}.
-In this section, we explore how \model~ performs under various types of missing data mechanisms which we introduce in detail in Appendix \ref{missingtype}.
-The results on Diabetes dataset, presented in Table \ref{tab:missingness}, show that our approach consistently outperforms the baselines across all types of missing data.
-Notably, the largest improvement is observed with MNAR data, where information loss is more significant.
-In such cases, when entire categories are missing for several features, statistical methods struggle to accurately infer the real relationships between features.
+\para{Effects on Different Types of Missing Data.} We explore how \model~ performs under various types of missing data mechanisms which we introduce in detail in Appendix \ref{sec:missing}.
+The results on Diabetes dataset (Table \ref{tab:missingness}), show that our approach consistently outperforms the baselines across all types of missing data.
+The largest improvement is observed with MNAR data, where information loss is more significant.
+In such cases, statistical methods struggle to accurately infer the real relationships between features when entire categories are missing for several features.
 However, LLMs, leveraging their external knowledge, retain the ability to infer missing categories by understanding the meaning of missing features and analyzing their relationships with existing data, allowing them to perform well even in more challenging scenarios.

-\para{Scalability and time efficiency analysis} To analyze the scalability and efficiency of our graph-based neighboring entries selection method, we randomly sample 1000-5000 entries from the entire Diabetes datasets and execute only the neighbor searching processing via KNN and our parallelizable graph-based algorithm for identifying the highly relevant neighboring entries.
-As shown in Figure \ref{fig:time}, our method is significantly faster and scales better than KNN.
-While KNN’s runtime increases sharply, reaching around 1000 seconds for 5,000 records, our graph-based algorithm stays below 2,000 seconds, demonstrating superior scalability and time efficiency, especially for large datasets.